OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_2.md

 Providing a long-term archive and a DOI for your work is required for others to be able to properly cite it, as this provides basic citation metadata.
 For Open Science, it is important to be able to cite the software that you use in your research, and this integrated workflow enables that to happen, in line with best practices for research citation.
 Furthermore, this practice is important in elevating the standard of software (and related projects) to that of the standard of other research outputs.

-> Pro-tip: Is your research funded by an EU grant?
-Now you can directly connect your archived project to your grant by updating the grant section of the metadata on the project’s Zenodo record.
+> **Pro-tip**: Is your research funded by an EU grant?
+Now you can directly connect your archived project to your grant by updating the grant section of the metadata on the project's Zenodo record.
 This massively helps to increase its discoverability!

 ## Checklist for citing your project <a name="Checklist"></a>